jhipster/generator-jhipster-nodejs/README.md

 > 4. TypeORM is also used for the automatically migration and versioning of the database scripts

-> 5. The app runs also as a full stack app including, for the monolitich choise, the angular client with the home page set for NHipster
+> 5. The app runs also as a full stack app including, for the monolitich choise, the angular/react client with the home page set for NHipster

 <div align="center">
 		<img src="https://raw.githubusercontent.com/jhipster/generator-jhipster-nodejs/v1.0.0-alpha.2/nhipster-cli.png">